private-attribution/ipa/in-market-test/v2/README.md

 ```
 This should download `cert.pem` and `mk.pub` locally.

 Warning: After sharing the public keys with other helpers (in the next step), you'll want to avoid rerunning this command.
-However, the are generated in the form of `<timestamp>-cert.pem` and `<timestamp>-mk.pub`, to prevent overwrite if you happen to run this command again.
+However, they are generated in the form of `<timestamp>-cert.pem` and `<timestamp>-mk.pub`, to prevent overwrite if you happen to run this command again.
 On the machine, it makes a copy of these timestamps into a fixed location (`in-market-test/v2/deployed_keys/cert.pem`, ...), which are used below to start the helper.
 If they are accidentally overwritten, you'll need to manually copy the correct ones into the expected location.

 ### Share public information with other helpers